 Microsoft Authenticator is a password manager from Microsoft, in particular, it supports multi-factor authentication.

-It is used/recomended by different companies which uses Windows and Office for the employee for managing accesso to theyr accounts.
+It is used/recommended by different companies that use Windows and Office for the employees to manage access to their accounts.

 Compared to other similar programs, it has one particular limitation that I’ve stumbled upon.

-While it surely prevents a possible attacker to steal it, it also prevents the end user (me) from accessing it.
+While it surely prevents a possible attacker from stealing it, it also prevents the end user (me) from accessing it.

 For example, because I am changing my phone, or resetting it.
 Or what if an update breaks the program and I want to reinstall an older version?